Marsha (horse)

-Marsha (foaled 16 March 2013) is an Irish-bred, British-trained Thoroughbred racehorse and broodmare.
+Marsha (16 March 2013 – 2023) was an Irish-bred, British-trained Thoroughbred racehorse and broodmare.
 She was a specialist sprinter, all but one of whose victories came over the minimum distance of five furlongs (1000 metres).
 After winning two minor races as a juvenile in 2015, she made progress throughout the following year, taking the Land O'Burns Fillies' Stakes and the City Walls Stakes before ending her season with a win in the Prix de l'Abbaye.
 In 2017 she added wins in the Palace House Stakes and the Nunthorpe Stakes and was sold at the end of the year for a record price of 6,000,000 guineas.

 Background

-Marsha is a bay mare with a small white star bred and owned by the Elite Racing Club.
+Marsha was a bay mare with a small white star bred and owned by Elite Racing Club.
 She was trained in Newmarket, Suffolk by Sir Mark Prescott and ridden in most of her races by Luke Morris.

 She was sired by Acclamation, a high-class sprinter who won the Diadem Stakes in 2003 and whose other progeny have included Dark Angel and Equiano.
 Marsha's dam Marlinka raced only as a two-year-old in 2010, showing considerable ability as she won three races including the Listed Prix des Reves d'Or over 1000 metres at Vichy.
 Marlinka's dam Baralinka was a half sister to Soviet Song and a distant relative of L'Attrayante.